Central centrifugal cicatricial alopecia

 Clinical features include a round alopecic patch of the vertex, with symmetrical centrifugal expansion, demonstrating early disease at the periphery, where scarring may be subtle.
 It is slowly progressive, culminating in shiny, flesh-colored scarring alopecia.
 Some residual hairs may be found throughout the involved area.

-CCCA is synonymous with hot comb alopecia, follicular degeneration syndrome, pseudopelade in African Americans, and scarring alopecia in African Americans.
+CCCA was formerly referred to as hot comb alopecia and may also be known as follicular degeneration syndrome, pseudopelade in African Americans, and scarring alopecia in African Americans.